RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/PLIDemo.md

 4. On the **General** page of the server, note that the **PL/I enabled** check box is already selected.
 5. From the **CICS** drop-down menu, select **Configuration**.
 6. Change **System Initialization Table** from **CBLVSAM** to **PLIVSAM**, and click **Apply**.
-    This configures the server to use some PL/I CICS resources (BMS maps and programs).
+    This configures the server to use some PL/I IBM CICS resources (BMS maps and programs).

 ### Build the application:</description>